2013 United States federal government shutdown: Tourism

 The closure of the Statue of Liberty and Ellis Island caused frustration to many tourists, especially for those who were from outside of the United States.
 Signs near the entrance of the Statue of Liberty ferry posted on October 1 to inform tourists of the closure and provide information on another option of sightseeing tour by ferry.
 The ferry operator also had staff to turn away many would-be visitors who were disappointed and angry with the decision to close the monument.
 On October 11, Governor Andrew Cuomo announced that the state of New York had reached a deal with the federal government to open up the statue with New York state funding.
+The Statue of Liberty reopened on October 13.

 Tourists at other overseas locations, such as the Normandy American Cemetery and Memorial in France, were also outraged by the closures.
 Many American tourists did not realize that such locations outside of the United States would be affected.
 Some expressed their frustration and embarrassment to the media.

 Media pundits

 Liberal commentators stated that Fox News featured criticism of Obama and minimization of the impact of the shutdown, referring to it as a "slimdown", while also acknowledging the political damage from the House Republican' shutdown strategy.
 Other pieces criticized the media coverage of the shutdown overall, ranging from accusations of false balance, hypocrisy in coverage, outsized claims of political impact, and on whom to blame at all.

 Conservative Thomas Sowell said "Since we cannot read minds, we cannot say who — if anybody — 'wants to shut down the government.'
 But we do know who had the option to keep the government running and chose not to.
 The money voted by the House of Representatives covered everything that the government does, except for Obamacare."

 Economist Paul Krugman wrote that the Republican House leadership were the party's "delusional wing," and that "reasonable people know that Mr. Obama can't and won't let himself be blackmailed in this way.
 After all, once he starts making concessions to people who threaten to blow up the world economy unless they get what they want, he might as well tear up the Constitution."

-On October 7, 2013, columnist Jim Geraghty of National Review Online accused Senate Majority Leader Harry Reid of sadism for refusing to bring mini-continuing resolutions to the Senate floor for a vote, saying that "Harry Reid doesn't want to minimize the pain of the shutdown.
+On October 7, 2013, columnist Jim Geraghty of National Review Online accused Senate majority leader Harry Reid of sadism for refusing to bring mini-continuing resolutions to the Senate floor for a vote, saying that "Harry Reid doesn't want to minimize the pain of the shutdown.
 He wants to maximize it."
 Before the shutdown, Harry Reid said "the American people will not be extorted by Tea Party anarchists."